Understanding Your Customer

 - Share and Take Action on Customer Insights

-We also created an infographic (PDF, 3.7 MB) to accompany the guide.
+We also created an infographic (PDF, 3.7 MB, 2 pages) to accompany the guide.

 To develop these materials, our team conducted research to determine current thinking and best practices around customer understanding.
 Some of our sources include:

 - Customer-Driven Transformation via Walking in Customers’ Shoes